 The TSX Composite has provided lackluster returns for investors over the last five years, and a lot of them are heading south of the border to invest in U.S. equities to keep up.
-However, Canadian investors looking for outsized growth should look at one sector in particular.
-The Canadian tech sector.
+However, Canadian investors looking for outsized growth should look at a particular sector of Canadian stocks if they’d like outsized gains, and that is the tech sector.

 Shopify (SHOP.TO) has been a pinnacle of growth for Canadians.
 The stock has returned over 1000% to investors since its 2015 IPO and has increased nearly 150% in 2019 alone.
 However, the stock is reaching pricing levels that are making investors hesitant, and for good reason.